chuckersjp/coreos-iso-maker/README.md

+# coreos-iso-maker V2.4.1
+Bug fixes and updated output to call the ignition files named based on the group.
+E.g. The `[masters]` group creates a `masters.ign` file to boot from, `[bootstrap]` uses the `bootstrap.ign` file.

-# coreos-iso-maker V2.4
+New in  coreos-iso-maker V2.4
-New in this version:  The `dns` variable in `group_vars/all.yml` is now a list.
+This version:  The `dns` variable in `group_vars/all.yml` is now a list.
 Because of the way DNS works do NOT specify more than 3 servers for this.
 Thanks to Scott Worthington (https://github.com/worsco) for pointers on how to do this.